kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

   - ... there are probably other things that could be added to this
 - Ooo, and then upgrade that character metadata to be read from a JSON file
 - Allow for a single character, e.g., a protag, to have their metadata changed as the game progresses, so all dialogues that reference the protag will have access to the latest sprites / other metadata.
-- Implement dialogue participants context
-  - Have the ability to declare who all is in a conversation and at what point in the conversation they are present or absent
-  - Imagine this kind of context allowing for visualizations like showing character busts all at once on the screen and emphasizing the current speaker.
 - Add portrait semi-random 1-2 blinks during idle
   - Idle State = dialogue is finished type-writing
   - Idle portrait Should work with or without blink frames
-- Implement a treasure chest object that queues up text and then awards an item.

 ## Refactoring
 - Character spec generation has gotten messy and voluminous.
 Move it its own script file and make it easier to read.